James Murray (courtier): Master of the Wardrobe

 In 1578, James Murray was appointed Master of the Wardrobe to James VI.
 He helped make an inventory of jewels in February 1578 at Holyrood Palace and was present with his niece's husband John Graham when the coffer containing the remainder of the jewels of Mary, Queen of Scots, was sealed and returned to Edinburgh Castle to be held in the keeping of his kinsman Alexander Erskine of Gogar.

 He also went twice to the court of Elizabeth I as a diplomat.
 His mission with the Abbot of Dunfermline concerned border administration, the death of George Forster, assurances of support in any future crisis, and an appeal for money to help James VI rule.
 To help fund his journey to London in July 1579, money was borrowed from his kinsman the Laird of Lochleven by George Douglas of Helenhill.
+Murray also received £666 Scots from the treasurer for his expenses.

 Murray took receipt of royal jewels and costume from Annabell Murray, Countess of Mar at Stirling Castle including gold buttons and jewels to be sewn on a cloak.
 One of Mary's jewelled "back garnishings" was earmarked to be broken up for jewels to set on the king's clothes.
 Murray bought elaborate clothing including satin doublets for the young king, and costumes for his musicians, the English Hudson brothers.
-These purchases for Christmastide 1579 may include items for staging the The Navigatioun and the The Cartell of the Thre Ventrous Knights by Alexander Montgomerie.
+These purchases for Christmastide 1579 may include items for staging The Navigatioun and The Cartell of the Thre Ventrous Knights by Alexander Montgomerie.

+Lennox and the royal wardrobe

+In October 1580, John Forster reported potential changes at the Scottish court, due to the new favourite Esmé Stewart, 1st Duke of Lennox.
+He heard that John Stewart of Traquair would become Comptroller of Scotland and his brother William Stewart would be Master of the Wardrobe in Murray's place.

-James VI gave him a property and income confiscated from Robert Hamilton of Dalserf.
+James VI gave Murray a property and income confiscated from Robert Hamilton of Dalserf.
 Another courtier, Sir John Carmichael, claimed the king had already given him this reward.
 The Privy Council decided in Murray's favour in January 1581.
-On 12 August, James VI appointed his favourite Esmé Stewart, 1st Duke of Lennox as keeper of the wardrobe.
+On 12 August 1581, James VI appointed his favourite Esmé Stewart, Duke of Lennox, as keeper of the wardrobe.

 The Parliament of Scotland made a sumptuary law in November 1581, an act against the excess of "coistlie cleithing" which intended to prevent those of "mean estate" counterfeiting the courtly fashion for gold embroidery and imported luxury fabrics.
 Banqueting with imported confections was similarly proscribed and these measures were intended to promote manufacture at home.
 At court however, Lennox promoted French fashions.
 Murray seems to have continued in his role in the royal wardrobe, and with Elizabeth Stewart, Countess of Arran, he witnessed the handover of a selection of royal jewels including the Great H of Scotland to Esmé Stewart in October 1581.